-- 11. (Optional) Select the Use This Interface ID check box and specify the interface ID that you want to be used for the IPv6 address of the router's LAN interface.

-If you do not specify an ID here, the router generates one automatically from its MAC address. - 12.
-Select an IPv6 Filtering radio button: - Secured.
-In secured mode, which is the default mode, the router inspects both TCP and UDP packets. - Open.
-In open mode, the router inspects UDP packets only. - 13.
+RIPng is an extension of Routing Information Protocol (RIP) that supports IPv6. - 10.
+(Optional) Select the Use This Interface ID check box and specify the interface ID that you want to be used for the IPv6 address of the router's LAN interface.
+If you do not specify an ID here, the router generates one automatically from its MAC address. - 11.
 Click the Apply button.
+Your settings are saved.